CaioCavalcanti/binary-diff-api/README.md

 # Improvements opportunities

+- Use Kubernetes to orchestrate and scale containers
 - Use redis to cache results in memory
 - Add endpoints to get details for input and diff result by id
 - Implement HATEOAS